t94j0/AIRMASTER/README.md

 ## How to use

-Right now, this only supports listing domains that a red team might want to purchase.
-Although, you can do it one of two ways:
+### Listing domain names

+A good way to get a domain list is registering for [ExpiredDomains](https://www.expireddomains.net/) and using the [Export .COM feature](https://member.expireddomains.net/export/expiredcom/?export=textfile).

+If you want to get a domain with specific keywords, you can use the keywords feature.
+This will take a bit longer and have less results, but it can still work extremely well.

 1. With a domain list file